 Should I upgrade from BigPicture 6 to BigPicture 7?
 My trial version is 6.14.2.
 Is there a way to upgrade my trial to the most up-to-date BigPicture version before we potentially purchase the paid version?

 If not for hundreds of fixes, upgrade BigPicture from version 6 to 7 for the new Scope module as well as the new Roadmap and the new Board 2.0.
 Check new features of BigPicture 7.
 Best practice for 2019 is to have BigPicture 7 rather than 6.
-If you’re on the trial version, you can still update the licence in the ‘Addons’ menu, but you probably need to ask your Jira admin for help.
+If you’re on the trial version, you can still update the license in the ‘Addons’ menu, but you probably need to ask your Jira admin for help.

 When deciding whether to upgrade from BP 6 to 7, consider these: